benkoben/terraform-test-boilerplate/README.md

 3. A shell script that wraps the tests into a friendly use format.
 4. Github actions workflows

+**Note**
+> This repository contains a workflow file that can execute *_test.go files.
+However, should use these boilerplates in an pre-existing repository there is a good chance that a workflow is already in place.
+Should that be the case then feel free to remove the .github folder from the project directory.

 # Getting started

 To create a new project based on the one of the templates: